bonitasoft/bonita-marketplace/README.md

 ## Updating the Marketplace in Bonita Studio

 Bonita Studio ships with an offline copy of the marketplace, allowing users to install extensions without an internet connection.
-This copy is refreshed with each Bonita Studio release.
+This copy downloaded for each Bonita Studio build.

 To provide users with the latest extensions, periodically update the Studio repository with the newest marketplace release.
-This requires updating both the marketplace version and its checksum—see the [Bonita Studio repository](https://github.com/bonitasoft/bonita-studio/blob/38fce4513e1fddfa1496e75494dbad028722fe24/pom.xml#L23-L24) for details.
+This requires updating both the marketplace version and its checksum in the properties of the community `pom.xml` —see the [Bonita Studio repository](https://github.com/bonitasoft/bonita-studio/blob/38fce4513e1fddfa1496e75494dbad028722fe24/pom.xml#L23-L24) for details.

 Bonita Studio also periodically downloads the latest release assets from this repository to update its list of available extensions.